 Return on Value

-- ptr: A pointer to the initial character following the last character entered it.
+- ptr: This points to the first character after the last successfully converted character.

 Example: